We rounded up some of the best northern lights hotels in Europe out there.

 Another destination that is an incredible journey far away from the usual routine, the five eco-friendly cabins of the Arctic Hideaway are located on the very remote Norwegian island of Sørværet.
 Initially acquired in 2004 by Håvard Lund, the site started out as his personal workspace, but the area’s serene beauty soon convinced the jazz musician and composer to share it with others.

-After teaming up with the architect firms Rintala Eggertsson and TYIN tegnestue, one of the world’s most beautiful workspace for musicians, artists and other creatives was born.
-True to its workspace-in-nature ethos, what makes this particular hideaway stand out is that rooms are not individually rented, but the whole facility itself.
+After teaming up with the architect firms Rintala Eggertsson and TYIN tegnestue, one of the world’s most beautiful workspaces for musicians, artists and other creatives was born.
+True to its workspace-in-nature ethos, what makes this particular hideaway stand out is that rooms are not individually rented but the whole facility itself.

-Last but certainly not least, this very unique hideout offers its guests the chance to live inside an exclusive glass igloo in the middle of Finnish Lapland’s extraordinary natural beauty.
-The surprisingly spacious igloos includes all the modern comforts for cosy nights spent under the magical Arctic starry sky.
+Last but certainly not least, this unique hideout offers its guests the chance to live inside an exclusive glass igloo in the middle of Finnish Lapland’s extraordinary natural beauty.
+The surprisingly spacious igloos include all the modern comforts for cosy nights spent under the magical Arctic starry sky.

 Start the day with an abundant breakfast buffet at the Aurora Sky restaurant, thoroughly relax in the sauna and outdoor jacuzzi, get cozy by the log fire inside the hotel’s own Kota (a traditional Sami dwelling) and do some shopping at the Golden Crown shop with all manner of Finnish design and handicrafts.

 Guests can also get active and explore the surroundings by booking activities such as snowshoe hiking, kicksled safaris, reindeer farm visits or reindeer safaris.
-But at the end of the day, a much deserved dinner at the Restaurant Utsu inside a glass roofed tower is a must.
-Think chef’s menus composed of responsible local products that present all the best of arctic nature and its changing seasons.Check availability
+But at the end of the day, a much-deserved dinner at the Restaurant Utsu inside a glass-roofed tower is a must.
+Think chef’s menus are composed of responsible local products that present all the best of arctic nature and its changing seasons.Check availability

-If you are already dreaming of a trip to the far north and still want to decide where to go, you can let our Nordic design accessories get you in the mood until then.
+If you are already dreaming of a trip to the far north to the best northern light hotels, and still want to decide where to go, you can let our best hotel guides get you in the mood until then.